Raycasting

 }

-The mouse doesn't have a z-coordinate of its own.
-This code sets its z-coordinate to -1, which projects the mouse onto the near clipping plane of the viewing frustum.
+The mouse operates in two dimensions and therefore doesn't have a z-coordinate of its own.
+This listener hardcodes its normalized z-coordinate to -1, which puts it on the near clipping plane on the unit box.
 The homogeneous coordinate is set to 1 in order to treat the mouse coordinates as a position rather than a vector.

 function onMouseUp(event: MouseEvent) {